AndreRudolph/impulsephp-doc/docs/client/components.md

     window.Message = Message;</code>
 </pre>

 The setter was changed that is checks whether the component has already been rendered (isAttached) and updates the inner html text with the new message value.
+The <span class="code-hint">getHtmlComponent</span> usually returns the HTML node that is the root tag of the components DOM.